 An unhappy marriage is not a good place to spend time with your partner.
-Learn how to repair and reignite the spark in your relationship in order to strengthen your love bond with your significant other before little or no intimacy in marriage leads to marriage breakdown.
+Learn how to repair and reignite the spark in your relationship to strengthen your love bond with your significant other before little or no intimacy leads to marriage breakdown.

 Frequently Asked Questions

 How do you build physical intimacy in marriage?

 Here are some ideas to rekindle the passion in your marriage:

 - Distinguish sexual intimacy from routine.

 - Set aside time to spend with your partner.

 - Concentrate on affectionate touch.